djsudduth/keep-it-markdown/README.md

 ## 0.6.1 Recent Changes
 New instructions and Dockerfile for updated versions of gkeepapi and gpsoauth to get keep token
 Wikilinking now supported for Joplin notes

+## 0.6.2 Recent Changes
+Fixed the keep.resume warning message for newer gkeepapi version >= 0.16.0
+Fixed the Python 3.12+ regular expression error
+Added more detail error message if KIM fails to execute